By Arong, Hong Kong

 Then she fellowshiped this, “From God’s words we know that when we are living in a wrong state, that is, our hearts are occupied with wrong intentions, desires and so on, the Holy Spirit will conceal Himself from us.
 Then we will not receive enlightenment and illumination when reading God’s words and naturally our spirits will wither and sink downward.
 If we don’t put these wrong intentions aside, even if we pray to God more, the Holy Spirit will not do work in us, because God is holy and knows our hearts.
 Take fellowshiping God’s words in gatherings, for example.
 If our intentions are not to exalt and testify God or to understand more truths, but to gain our brothers’ and sisters’ praise and approval or to make them look up to and admire us, how is it possible that God is pleased with us?
 How could the Holy Spirit work in us?
 Therefore, it is just because of our wrong intentions that God covers His face from us.”

 I was astounded at her fellowshiping.
 Then I recalled my consistent performance at the meetings.
 When my sisters nodded their approval to my fellowshiping, I would feel elated; when they didn’t make any response to my fellowshiping, I would feel frustrated; when the sister suggested that I hear others’ communion more, I felt my fellowship was deficient in her eyes, so I didn’t dare to communicate God’s words anymore for fear that my fellowship wouldn’t be confirmed by others.
 As a result, I gave up communicating what I had been enlightened.
 Gradually, my spirit grew darker and darker.
 Even when the sister asked me by name to fellowship God’s words, I became so embarrassed that I found an excuse and then left.
 From my performance, I saw that when I was bound by face and status, I was living in the middle of Satan’s trickery.
-Though I was in the, my heart was bound by Satan’s corrupt disposition.
+Though I was in the church, my heart was bound by Satan’s corrupt disposition.
 Thus how could I get the chance to receive the work of the Holy Spirit?
 No wonder that I did not receive any enlightenment or illumination when reading God’s words.
 It turned out that my intentions were indeed wrong.

 Finding the Way to Practice